switchboard-xyz/liquity-example/README.md

 make publish
 ```

+`NOTE: Make sure your docker build is publically readable`

 After this is published, you are free to make your function account to set the rate of run for the function.

 ### Initializing the function